Transcantábrico: Itinerary

-During the first years, it travelled between Leon and Ferrol (through Bilbao), until the closure of the Leon - Bilbao (Ferrocarril de La Robla) line, when it then travelled between Bilbao and Ferrol.
+During the first years, it travelled between Leon and Ferrol (through Bilbao), until the closure of the Leon - Bilbao (La Robla railway) line, when it then travelled between Bilbao and Ferrol.
 After the reopening of the La Robla line in 2003, it returned to original route.
 In 2009 new special services were introduced from San Sebastián to Santiago de Compostela and from 2010 services were made regular to/from San Sebastian using this Basque Railway Network from Basauri.

 Since 2000 it is officially called Transcantábrico Grand Luxury, while a second luxury train called Costa Verde Express (formerly Transcantábrico Classic) was established.

 The trains can also be hired for charter trips, adapted to clients, for groups and companies for incentives, conferences and exhibitions.

 Facilities and services

 The current train composition is four saloon cars, seven sleeping cars, a generator wagon and a service car for the crew.
 The original bunk cabins have been replaced by suites equipped with bedroom and bathroom, a double bed, wardroom, bag storage, desk, safe, adjustable climate control, in-room music, telephone, minibar, and a bathroom with hairdryer and hydromassage shower/steam sauna.

 The luxury train composition is similar except that passenger capacity is halved, with rooms much larger than the Classic, with a living area apart from the bedroom, a two-metre double bed or twin beds, a sofa that converts into a double bed in the living room, flatscreen TV and a computer with free Internet connection.

 Its lounges and suites combine early 20th-century charm with modern comforts such as Wi-Fi and flatscreen TV.

 The original 1923 Pullman cars are authentic jewels of historical and railway heritage, and are used for serving onboard à la carte breakfasts and meals; the bar car is permanently open; other areas include tea lounges, the panoramic view car or the pub car, where parties, music or live shows are offered every night.
 All cars are interconnected, so travellers can move freely between them and their accommodation units.

 Both in the train's lounges and in the renowned restaurants along the route, the gastronomic offer is handled by famous kitchens and chefs from northern Spain, celebrated for to the quality of its professionals and ingredients.

 The crew is headed by an expedition leader and includes a guide, the head waiter, waiters, music entertainer, cleaners, security, train driver, bus driver and rail technicians.
 The guide accompanies travellers on all visits and restaurants.
 In addition it offers guests national, international and local press.

-The maximum capacity is 32 people.